DoTheEvo/XCPng-basics/README.md

 ![passthrough-pic](https://i.imgur.com/nLNT9iH.gif)

-When you want to give a virtual machine direct full hardware access to some device.
+When you want to give a virtual machine **direct full hardware access** to some device.<br>
+Be aware that once passthrough is setup it's tight to hardware addresses and hardware changes first **require disabling the passthrough**, or your xpcng might not boot or devices might be stuck hidden.

 #### intel igpu passthrough

 * On the server host
   * Home > Hosts > your_host > Advanced > PCI Devices<br>
-    Enable slidder next to VGA compatible controller
+    Enable slider next to VGA compatible controller
   * Reboot the host, go check if the slider is on
 * On the Virtual Machine
   * Home > VMs > your_VM > Advanced ><br>